batiste/django-page-cms/doc/create-blog-application.rst

 Open you newly created `blog/views.py` file and create 2 views.
 One for the category view and another for the Blog's index.
-We are using the `taggit` to handle the categories, this way a Blog can be in several categories.
+We are using the `django-taggit` application to handle the categories, this way a Blog Post can be included several categories.

 .. code-block:: python